 The most common cause of hypothyroidism in the U.S. is Hashimoto's disease, also known as chronic lymphocytic thyroiditis or autoimmune thyroiditis.

-Hashimoto's disease is an autoimmune disease - a disorder where the immune system attacks the body's own cells and organs.
-The condition causes the immune system to attack the thyroid gland, leading to inflammation and interference in its ability to produce thyroid hormones.
+Hashimoto's disease is an autoimmune disease, a disorder in which the immune system attacks the body's own cells and organs.

-Radiation treatment of the thyroid can lead to hypothyroidism.
-Radioactive iodine is a common treatment for hyperthyroidism and works by destroying the cells of the thyroid gland, thereby decreasing the production of thyroxine.
+Radiation treatment of the thyroid can also lead to hypothyroidism.
+Radioactive iodine is a common treatment for hyperthyroidism.
+It works by destroying the cells of the thyroid gland and decreasing the production of T4.